dmarx/bench-warmers/FAQ.md

 ### What is "est. idea maturity"?

-That's a rough metric I use to visually give me a quick estimate of how much I've "matured" a particular idea.
-At present, this is just calculated as the number of characters in the document, the motivation here being more "mature" ideas are the ones I've written more about.
-I might add some other metrics like how many times I've returned to the file or the average size of a commit or..
-I dunno, who am I kdding, this probably isn't going to get more involved than it already is.
+That's a rough metric I use to visually give me a quick estimate of how much I've developed any particular idea.
+Currently, this is just calculated as the number of characters in the document.

 ### This system is sort of interesting, are you planning on adding more features?